How to Know If Estate Planning Attorney's Fees Are Reasonable

 The Estate Planning Flat Fee

 A set dollar amount typically covers the initial meeting—if you end up retaining the attorney's services—as well as preparation of basic documents, review of documents, and signing of documents.
 Some attorneys will also include assistance with funding your living trust as part of their estate planning flat fees if you decide you want one, while others charge a separate funding fee based on the value of the property they'll be helping you move into the ownership of your trust.

 The only reasonable alternative would be for the attorney to charge you on an hourly basis.
-The downside to this approach is that it leaves a great deal of uncertainty for you as to what the total, the final cost will be.
+The downside to this approach is that it leaves a great deal of uncertainty for you as to what the final total cost will be.
 You can avoid this by asking your attorney to come up with a flat fee to cover all the services that she'll be providing to you.
 Just be prepared to move on and interview other attorneys if she declines.

 Standard Hourly Rates